rich98/redhat_ubuntu_audit/README.md

 # auditscript3.6.0(public).sh

-OS notws.
+OS notes.
 For some tools to work on debian based systems such as ubuntu and raspbian PI make sure net-tools and dns utils are installed

 sudo apt(-get) install net-tools sudo apt(-get) install dnsutils